nitro41992/splitting-sucks/docs/test_coverage.md

         *   **Initial Display:** Verified correct loading and display of final bill summary from `WorkflowState`.
         *   **Total Calculations:** Tested that per-person totals, tax, tip, and grand total are accurate.
         *   **Edge Cases:** Verified behavior with no assigned items or only shared items.
+        *   **UI Controls:** Verified presence and functionality of tax and tip adjustment controls using ValueKeys.
+        *   **UI Interaction:** Tested updating of total calculations when adjusting tax and tip values.

 ### 1.3 Advanced Model Tests